GluuFederation/oxAuth/Server/integrations/forgot_password/README.md

 ## Installation

-* Make sure you have your **SMTP settings correctly Gluu Server** - Navigate to Configuration > Organization Configuration > SMTP Server Configuration
+* Make sure that you have a correct **SMTP settings in Gluu Server** - Navigate to Configuration > Organization Configuration > SMTP Server Configuration
 * Set up the script function (Forgot Password or Email 2FA) - Navigate to Configuration > Manage Custom Scripts, choose the script and set a **custom attribute** with key `SCRIPT_FUNCTION` and value `forgot_password` for Forgot Password mode, or `email_2FA` for Email 2FA mode.
 * Enable the custom script.